juliuskolosnjaji/ImageOptim/README.md

 # ImageOptim
-A GUI to compress and optimize Images written in Java (pls dont kill me)
+A CLI to compress and optimize Images written in Java (pls dont kill me)